aleph-naught2tog/ts_without_dependencies/README.md

 ## Server file

 **If servers are new to you, that is awesome!
 I'm so excited you are going to try working with your own local server.
-You probably want to look at the existing server files in this repository, not this section; but if this section helps you, too, great!**
+You probably want to look at the existing server files in this repository as a basis.
+This section is aimed for folks who might want to try making a server to handle this but in a different language -- but if this helps you, too, wahoo!**

 This section is if you care about _why_ we're doing this, or if you want to use a different server set-up.
 It goes over the parts that are necessary for this to work.
 I'm going to assume that if you have a server-side language of choice, you know how to set up the minimum server in it one way or another.